-Emmy award-winning filmmaker and marine biologist Rick Rosenthal teams up with science fiction writer Chris Carter on an investigative journey to explore evidence of intelligent life, not in space, but in the sea – specifically, manta rays.
-Might these alien-looking animals be trying to make contact with us?
+Emmy award-winning filmmaker and marine biologist Rick Rosenthal teams up with neurobiologist Dr. Csilla Ari and others on his investigative journey to explore evidence of intelligent life, not in space, but in the sea – specifically, in giant manta rays.
+Might these alien-looking animals also be trying to make contact with us?
 There are intriguing clues.

-But it is the mantas’ deliberate solicitation of human contact that sets Rick and our audience on their journey of discovery into the mind of the manta.
-From mantas looking for a bubble massage from a scuba diver’s tank, to rays seeking rescue from entanglement in fishing lines, the evidence of a higher intelligence is compelling.
-In its most convincing argument, ‘Alien Contact’ shows that manta rays are also self-aware.
-They recognise themselves in a mirror – a level of intelligence seen only in a handful of other animals!
+But it is their apparent solicitation of human contact that sets Rick on his journey of exploration into the mind of the giant manta ray.
+From “training” a diver in Mexico to supply bubble massages from the exhalations of his scuba tank, to “dining” by night in the company of tourists in Hawaii, to seeking rescue from fishing-line entanglement, the evidence of some kind of higher intelligence in giant manta rays is compelling.
+In possibly its most radical assertion, ALIEN CONTACT suggests that giant manta rays may also be self-aware.
+It may be that they recognize themselves in a mirror – a level of intelligence seen only in a handful of other animals on earth.